nidhivijayan/ANG-transcriptome/README.md

 | Platform | NextSeq 500 (2x150) | Hiseq 2000 (2x150) | Hiseq 2000 (2x125) |

 ##Processing RNAseq data
+All the following commands were written as batch scripts and executed on the Xanadu cluster.

 The samples sequenced by the Nyholm lab were done so in four lanes.
 So each forward(R1) and reverse(R2) reads were concatenated separately to one file using:
 ```ruby
 cat E8-ANG-2_S5_L001_R1_001.fastq.gz E8-ANG-2_S5_L002_R1_001.fastq.gz E8-ANG-2_S5_L003_R1_001.fastq.gz E8-ANG-2_S5_L004_R1_001.fastq.gz > E8_total_R1_raw.fastq.gz
 ```

+###1.
 We ran trimmomatic on the fastq files:
 ```ruby
 module load trimmomatic/0.36
 java -jar $Trimmomatic PE \